THE INCREDIBLE CHARLOTTE SYCAMORE is currently FREE as an ebook on major online bookstores!

 I buckled my leather padded vest and stepped out into the deserted warehouse district of London.
 We stood somewhere between the flowing waters of the Thames and the slums where my friends lived.
 We were miles away from my embarrassingly wealthy residence in Westminster.
 (I mean, how many clocks can Buckingham Palace hold?
 Two hundred and twenty-three was surely enough now, wasn’t it?
 They had two fulltime staff who looked after the clocks alone.)

-Dressed in a worn-out skirt and blouse loaned to me by Jillian, I faced Peter with my sword held high.
+Dressed in a skirt and blouse loaned to me by Jillian—and my form-fitting leather trousers beneath, that were so much more practical than skirts when I went out at night—I faced Peter with my sword held high.

 “On guard,” I called beneath a cool sky about to burst with rain.